Do you have a question about JRI services?

 In-Home Behavioral Services offer support to a youth who has a challenging behavior that interferes with everyday life.
 Services are provided with a behavioral approach by a team skilled in treating difficult behaviors.
 A clinician works closely with the child and family to create a specific behavior plan to improve the child’s functioning.
 The clinician works as part of a team with a skilled behavior monitor, who works closely with the child and family to implement the child’s individualized behavior plan.

-In-Home Behavioral Services is a home-based service committed to assisting families in Southeastern Massachusetts, Cape Cod and The Islands, in identifying and reducing challenging behaviors.
+In-Home Behavioral Services is a home-based service committed to assisting families in Southeastern Massachusetts, Cape Cod and The Islands, and Merrimack Valley in identifying and reducing challenging behaviors.
 Our treatment approach is rooted in behavioral fundamentals and individualized to meet the unique needs of each child and family.
 Through collaboration and with dedication, care, and compassion, we assess and develop innovative treatment interventions, provide parent coaching, and monitor progress through a variety of data collection methods.

 In-Home Behavioral Services include:

 - Functional Behavior Assessment (FBA) for the youth

 - Coaching and support for the youth’s family to implement the BSP